Soap and Ashes

 ‘Bucking’, washing with a lye of ashes, painted by Jean-François Millet, 1853-4

 The alkalis provided by the burning and refining of plant matter, commonly called potashes, were the key alkaline component of the early modern chemical industry, and thus a key element in the production of soap, glass, ceramics, and the processing of textiles.
-Their supply largely relied on a major trade through the geopolitical bottleneck of the Baltic; during the seventeenth and early eighteenth centuries, more wood was annually converted to potash in the eastern Baltic and shipped to north-west Europe than grew in all of the British Isles and Netherlands.
-This research, part supported by a British Academy grant held by Paul Warde, seeks to outline the scale and chronology of this little researched trade, and the implications for ecologies and economies at each end of the commodity chain.
+In the sixteenth and seventeenth centuries their supply largely relied on a major trade through the geopolitical bottleneck of the Baltic.
+From then 1640s, Russia's port of Archangel emerged as a major source of potash, later to be eclipsed by North America from the 1760s, although the European ash trade lasted long into the nineteenth century.
+The quantities of wood were enormous; during the seventeenth and early eighteenth centuries, more wood was annually converted to potash in the eastern Baltic and shipped to north-west Europe than grew in all of the British Isles and Netherlands: millions of pounds of ash, equivalent to millions of cubic metres of wood.
+By 1810, Britain imported the equivalent of a staggering 25 million cubic metres of wood in the form of ash in a single year, as much wood that as grew annually in the whole of Germany at that time.
+Leading chemists such as William Cullen, Joseph Black and Humphry Davy investigated the properties of plant ash and sought substitutes for this essential resource.